 But even after you are preapproved, can things still fall apart?

 I’ve seen this situation several times where buyers get preapproved with a lender for a certain amount of money and think everything is locked in and ready to go.
-At this point, they purchase a new car, get into their line of credit for new furniture, or spend the money in their reserve funds they had planned on using for the down payment or closing costs.
+At this point, they purchase a new car, get into their line of credit for new furniture, or spend the money in the reserve funds they had planned on using for the down payment or closing costs.
 By the time the loan documents get finalized and sent to escrow, their financing has completely changed and they are no longer approved for the amount they originally requested.

 Just because you’re preapproved doesn’t mean that it cannot change by the time the documents are closed.
 If you make severe financial mistakes or purchases, it can drastically affect whether you are approved or not.
 The lender always makes another credit check right before closing.